RSI Security

 1. Faster Segmentation of In-Scope and Out-of-Scope Components

-As your organization handles CHD or SAD, it helps to know which system components are in-scope or out-of-scope for PCI DSS to ensure you meet the PCI compliance requirements
+As your organization handles CHD or SAD, it helps to know which system components are in-scope or out-of-scope for PCI DSS to ensure you meet the PCI requirements

 Components in scope for the PCI DSS are those found within sensitive CDE or connected to these environments.
 On the other hand, out-of-scope components are not located within or connected to PCI CDE.
 However, some out-of-scope systems may be connected to CDE but with restricting controls to prevent access to in-scope components.